 A penny saved is a penny earned: Retired university lecturer made the most out of lockdown by transforming her dining room floor into being covered entirely out of 30,000 British pennies.
 Charlotte Lockie spoke to Chris Slade on her inspirations for fabricating the idea, as well as some tips and tricks for guiding you through making one yourself.

 With the UK being in its third lockdown, baking banana bread and 5K runs aren’t only on the agenda this time round, but with people spending more time in their homes, it’s a dangerous place for thinking, due to the constant revamping and renovating of each room in your house.
 However, here’s a penny for your thoughts, have you ever decided on creating a penny floor?

 Chris Slade, 62, has lived in Nottingham for 30 years and was involved in senior management and higher education, being an academic lecturer at Nottingham Trent University in psychology.

-Therefore, with the UK in a lockdown, once again, Chris decided to not halt the years of plans to revamp her old dining laminate and convert it into a thousand-pound floor – quite literally.
+Therefore, with the UK in a lockdown, once again, Chris decided to revamp her old dining room laminate and convert it into a thousand-pound floor – quite literally.